Outsourced-Logic/Skipper/README.md

 </pre>

-<h1>Import Skipper as a Chrome browser extension</h1>
+<h1>Import Skipper as a Chrome extension</h1>

-This extension is only supported in the developer version of Firefox while we work to resolve technical issues impacting the retail version of Firefox.
-To use Skipper in Firefox, please refer to the demo above.

-1. Download Skipper.zip
+1. Download the latest Skipper release
 2. Unzip the file into a new folder titled 'Skipper'
 3. Navigate to the extension management screen of your browser (chrome://extensions/)
 4. Click 'Load unpacked'
 5. Select the unzipped 'Skipper' file

+Skipper is now ready to search The Seven Seas for 'skip ad' buttons.

+<h1>Import Skipper as a Firefox extension</h1>

+1.
+2.
+3.
+4.
+5.
+6.
+7.
+8.
+9.
+10.

 Skipper is now ready to search The Seven Seas for 'skip ad' buttons.